July 2014 Edition

 Our Residence Life Office

-The Residence Life Office is responsible for the educational aspects of living on campus at Memorial.
-Our residence life staff include student staff, part-time staff, and full-time professionals.
+The Residence Life Office is responsible many aspects of living on campus at Memorial.
+Our residence life staff includes student staff, part-time staff, and full-time professionals.

 Full-Time Residence Life Office Staff: